After the disappointment that had been Season 15

 and Eric & Lisa

-were eliminated at legitimate elimination points, whereas Adrian was unable to complete the Race's first task, a wire walking challenge, a variation of which appears on almost every season, and has been completed by every other team who has attempted it.
-Phil had to come out to the Roadblock to eliminate them in 11th.
+were eliminated at legitimate elimination points, whereas Adrian was unable to complete the Race's first task, the wire walking challenge, a variation of which appears on almost every season, and has been completed by every other team who has attempted it.

 - Epic Fail: They didn't even complete a single task.